xxn520/js-perfs/README.md

 ## Js-perfs

-a system that record and analyse memory and rate of frameworks of js
+A system that record and analyse memory and rate of js frameworks.

 ### run system